AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ## Changelog

+- 2022-10-23: Added support for RunwayML inpainting/outpainting, replacing outriffing.
+This is now the recommended model.
 - 2022-10-01: Added clipseg to automatically detect and mask images for inpainting, added RealESRGAN upscaler as an alternative to SwinIR.
 - 2022-09-24: Add usage of the [SD concepts library](https://huggingface.co/sd-concepts-library), add subprompts and negative/positive conditioning, add ability to prevent users from making prompts if they have not been on the server long enough, remove the optimized-sd branch since we have now moved to a local `stable-diffusion` branch that is more optimized than that one.
 - 2022-09-11: Add optional NSFW spoiler filter and NSFW wordlist filter.
 Added the ability to set default steps and queue any quantity of images on a per user basis with a new flag.